Khalid Reeves: College career

 Reeves found his way to UA when he told his high school coach he wanted to play in a warm climate.
 His coach, Bob Oliva, reached out to then-UA coach Lute Olson and his staff.
 Reeves went on to be one of the most prolific scorers in UA history, still owning the season scoring record of 848 points achieved in 1993-94 a 2010 report remembered.
 He led the Wildcats to the 1994 NCAA Final Four with backcourt teammate Damon Stoudamire.
 The Wildcats lost to eventual champion Arkansas.

 Professional career

 Reeves played for numerous NBA teams from 1994 to 2000, averaging 7.8 points per game for his career.
+The last NBA team Reeves played for was the Post-Michael Jordan Chicago Bulls during the 1999–2000 season (the 2nd of 3 consecutive seasons where the Bulls won less than 20 games in a season).

+Reeves' final NBA game, on January 3, 2000, was a 63 - 88 loss to the Portland Trail Blazers where he recorded 3 points and 1 assist.

-The last NBA team Reeves played for was the Chicago Bulls during the 1999-2000 season.
-After Reeves' NBA career ended, he continued to play professionally for smaller US-based leagues and in Greece, France, Lebanon, and Venezuela before retiring in 2005.
+After Reeves' NBA career ended, he continued to play professionally for smaller US-based leagues and in Greece, France, Lebanon, and Venezuela before retiring as a professional player in 2005.